ongamex/sgm/README.md

 This is a math library designed for games.

 [NOTE]:
-The code "deprecated" folder is not maintained!
+The files in "deprecated" folder is not maintained!
-The code sould work with some modifications, but I cannot guarantee that all functions work corretly.
+The code should work with some modifications, but I cannot guarantee that all functions will work corretly.
-There is a SSE implementation and a fallback 'Scalar' version.
+There is an SSE implementation and a fallback 'Scalar' version.

-That kind of functionaliy will be later added to the sgm library itself.
+That kind of functionaliy will be later added to the sgm library itself. target simd interfaces:

+SSE, NEON, Scalar fallback